25 Best Gifts for Rock Climbers & Boulderers of 2019

 It may seem odd to have a dedicated shoe for getting to the wall — it’s just a hike, right?

 But many cliffs require serious scrambling (or even some technical climbing) to access.
 Approach shoes are soled with sticky rubber, which makes them more reliable than traditional hikers on steep terrain.

 Approach shoes aren’t limited to the approach — route setters at a gym frequently work in approach shoes, and some climbers use approach shoes to climb on longer routes or traverses.

 As always with shoes, it’s best to find a good fit before purchasing.
 But with a good set of approach shoes, your climber will be more comfortable and more confident journeying to and from their ascents.

-2018 has been a banner year for climbing movies.
+This year has been a banner year for climbing movies.
 What with all the (deserved) hype over Free Solo, another excellent movie has flown more under the radar.

 The Dawn Wall chronicles Tommy Caldwell and Kevin Jorgeson’s attempt to free-climb the infamous and steep Dawn Wall of El Capitan.

 It has all the hallmarks of a good climbing film: a plot full of twists, compelling central characters, and lots of sweat-inducing footage.
 It’s an inspiring movie, and well worth a watch.

 Your climber has made climbing a priority in their life.
 It may be hard to get through a conversation with them without climbing coming up in some way.
 They’re highly experienced and have major climbing goals.